Learning Corner

 The provided text from Professor Danesh and health information websites comprehensively covers hearing aids, beginning with the components and controls of these devices.
 It traces the history and various styles of hearing aids, including modern digital and implantable options, alongside their underlying technology and circuits.
 The text also explains the process of selecting and fitting hearing aids, discusses realistic expectations for their use, and touches upon challenges in successful fittings and methods of verification.
 Finally, it briefly mentions audiologic recommendations and the significance of binaural hearing.

-3. Professor Danesh explains the tinnitus management and intervention program and his research
+3. Professor Danesh explains the tinnitus management and intervention program and his research by addressing the factors of Sensation, Emotion, and Cognition (SEC Model)

 Tinnitus: Sensation, Emotion, Cognition Model for Management